P&O Cruises: 2008–present: Expansion and modernisation

-The company continued to expand with the addition of the 184,089-ton newbuild Iona in 2020, although her maiden voyage was delayed until the following year by the pandemic, and her sister Arvia in 2022.
-These became the first ships built for the British market to be powered by liquefied natural gas (LNG), rather than fuel oil, in an effort to make them more environmentally friendly.
+In October 2020, the company expanded once more with the addition of the 184,089-ton newbuild Iona.
+Iona was the first ship built for the British market to be powered by liquefied natural gas (LNG), rather than fuel oil, in an effort to make her more environmentally friendly.
+However, her maiden voyage was ultimately delayed as passenger operations did not resume until June 2021.
+She was joined by a sister, Arvia, in 2022.

 In March 2022, P&O Cruises suffered a public backlash following a mass firing of staff by P&O Ferries, another former subsidiary of P&O. They subsequently embarked on an advertising campaign in national newspapers and on social media to clarify their separate ownership.

+In May 2026, Carnival Corporation & plc unified under the name Carnival Corporation.

 Golden Cockerel

 P&O Cruises awards the company's Golden Cockerel trophy to the fastest ship in its fleet.
 The trophy is currently held by Aurora, which achieved a speed of 25.7 knots in April 2019.
 It was previously held by the first Oriana until her retirement in 1986, Canberra until her retirement in 1997, and the second Oriana until her retirement in 2019.